 - Seek Help – If you are still unable to manage your expenses while on furlough, contact a nonprofit credit counseling agency like American Consumer Credit Counseling.
 They provide free counseling services and may be able to help you build a workable budget or make recommendations based on your specific situation.

-It’s important to plan ahead for such situations by building up your emergency fund (see our previous post HERE to learn how).
-If you were unable to do so, these tips can be helpful for anyone facing unemployment or loss of income.
+It’s important to plan ahead for such situations by building up your emergency fund.
+But if you were unable to do so, these tips can be helpful for anyone facing unemployment or loss of income.

 If you’re struggling to pay off debt, ACCC can help.
 Schedule a free credit counseling session with us today.